 The process for selection of instructional materials is as follows:

 Formation of teacher and administrator committee

 Review of current program in the appropriate content area

 Parent review and evaluation of materials

 Committee recommendation to the Board of Education and Board approval

 Standards-Based Report Cards Grades TK-5

-Reporting student progress is an essential component of the communication and partnership between home and school and we are thrilled to have students back on campus and learning with our amazing teachers here in USD.
-It is important that we take into account that our students have not been in a typical school setting for over a year and a half.
-Currently, we are supporting our students on the routines of campus, interacting with others, and participating in classroom settings.
-We are rebuilding our collaboration, communication, and critical thinking skills, all of which will accelerate our learning.
-We know much of this will take time and we will continue to adjust.
-Our USD teachers are working hard to set up positive classroom environments and support students’ academics to promote continued growth.
+Reporting student progress is an essential component of the communication and partnership between home and school.
+At USD, we foster collaboration, communication, and critical thinking skills, all of which will accelerate learning.
+Our USD teachers work hard to set up positive classroom environments and support students’ academics to promote continued growth.